kjpgit/ppom/README.md

 ## History

 I rewrote this in 2019 to use C# instead of Python.
-I'm very frustrated by Python these days - it's great for small scripts but terrible for large or mission critical applications.
-And I'm very excited about using C# on Linux, now that Microsoft is officially supporting it.
-It is very pleasant to use.
+I'm very frustrated by Python these days - it's great for small scripts but terrible when refactoring large or mission critical applications.

+I'm very excited about using C# on Linux, now that Microsoft is officially supporting it.
+It was very pleasant to use on this project!